 The 2020 Orientation Leader job application will open in November.

 Eligible applicants participate in a three-tiered selection process:

-1. Applications will be reviewed and students moving forward will be invited to participate in a Group Interview (January 29 - February 20).
+1. Applications are reviewed and students moving forward will be invited to participate in a Group Interview.

-2. Students moving on from the Group Interview round will be invited to participate in an Individual Interview (February 3 - March 7).
+2. Students moving on from the Group Interview round will be invited to participate in an Individual Interview.

 3. Students selected to be 2020 Orientation Leaders will be notified during Spring Break.